 Flight of the Gibbon

-Boasting to be Thailands number one zipline.
-Flight of The gibbon allows teenagers to experience the jungle of Northern Thailand from an elevated view.
-The Flight of the Gibbon Zipline course is designed in conjunction to the stunning rainforest scenery and produces a fun and adventure experience.
+Boasting to be Thailand’s number one zipline.
+Flight of The Gibbon allows teenagers to experience the jungle of Northern Thailand from an elevated view.
+The Flight of the Gibbon Zipline course is designed in conjunction with the stunning rainforest scenery and produces a fun and adventure experience.
 Flight of the Gibbon is the longest established Zipline course in Thailand.

 Book your thrilling Flight of the Gibbon tickets today before you arrive

 50fly is an indoor trampoline park in Chiang Mai.
 It is a world of fun for teenagers in Chiang Mai.
-You bounce jump, do flips and flops.
-You can play trampoline sports such as volleyball, balloon tag, basketball. for the more adventurous there is even rock climbing, an obstacle course and a trick pit.
+You bounce, jump and do flips and flops.
+You can play trampoline sports such as volleyball, balloon tag, and basketball.
+For the more adventurous there is even rock climbing, an obstacle course and a trick pit.
 If you have younger kids there’s a special play area for them to have fun.
 Prices are charged by the hour.